adierking/unplug/README.md

 ## Download

-Go to the [releases page](https://github.com/adierking/unplug/releases) to download a prebuilt binary for Windows or Linux.
+Go to the [releases page](https://github.com/adierking/unplug/releases) to download a prebuilt binary for Windows, macOS, or Linux.

+You can also get bleeding-edge continuous builds [here](https://github.com/adierking/unplug/actions), though these are undocumented and not guaranteed to work correctly.

 ## Goals